 If you or your baby is born via C-Section, there are still many ways to boost their immune system.
 For one, breast feeding.
-Mothers milk contains special sugars that are meant to feed and support certain groups of microbes that work as decoys for others and helps modulate the immune system.
+Mothers milk contains special sugars that boost and protect the baby’s immune system.

 Promoting Gut Health Through Food